enablebanking/open_banking_eidas_broker/README.md

 1. Have docker installed
 2. Put you QWAC (mTLS) and QSeal (signature) certificates (if your API requires those) into `open_banking_certs/` directory.<br/>
 You can put certificates in an arbitrary order/names.
 Later you will have to provide paths to those certificates.<br/>
+All certificates must be in the PEM format.</br>
     - `qwac.key`  # QWAC private key.
 Needed for establishing mTLS
     - `qwac.crt`  # QWAC public certificate.
 Needed for establishing mTLS
     - `qwac_chain.crt` (optional)  # QWAC certificate chain.
 Some banks require it